bsooho/SPIFlashUpdate/README.md

-# Raspberry PI 4 Model B - IS25LP256
+# Raspberry PI 4 Model B - Flash IS25LP256 through Artix7

-SPI Flash Memory IS25LP256 Access Library for RaspberryPi 4B
+Access and write SPI Flash Memory IS25LP256 for Artix7 from RaspberryPi 4B

 I ported from here.